RunielN597/faerieringgames/content/games/Fae-ker/rules.md

 Components:

-One d8 to keep track of rounds, 32 Cards and 40 fae cubes.
+32 Cards and 40 fae cubes.

 The cards are numbered from 0-7, with there being: